The Associated Press

-NEW YORK -- As an Army general faces a string of sexual misconduct charges involving female officers, his wife is seeking to stir a broader look at often taboo subjects in military marriages: adultery, the strain of separation and the stress of war.
+This still frame made from video provided by CBS "This Morning" on Tuesday, shows Rebecca Sinclair, wife of Brig.
+Gen. Jeffrey Sinclair, during an interview with the television show.
+As Brig.
+Gen. Jeffrey Sinclair faces a string of sexual misconduct charges involving female officers, Rebecca Sinclair is seeking to stir a broader look at often taboo subjects in military marriages: adultery, the strain of separation and the stress of war.